Other Orbots sites:

 Why did Orbots go off the air?
-The fact that few people even remember the show suggests the main answer: it wasn't very popular.
-Mighty Orbots ran opposite Smurfs on NBC and Muppet Babies on CBS, so the competition was stiff.
+The fact that few people even remember the show suggests the main answer: it didn't have much of a following.
 According to Buzz Dixon, the ratings were good, but the show was pushed off the air by ABC to make room for other commitments; the show just wasn't around long enough to catch on.
 There was also a lawsuit filed by Tonka alleging that the Orbots somehow infringed on their Go-Bots property that probably didn't help.
-I initially considered the idea of this lawsuit a bit of a joke, considering that the Go-Bots seemed to be a bald rip-off of Hasbro's Transformers (which were themselves just a copy of Takara's Microman/Diaclone line).
+I initially considered the idea of this lawsuit a bit of a joke, considering that the Go-Bots themselves were (in my opinion) a bald rip-off of Hasbro's Transformers (which were themselves just a re-branding of Takara's Microman/Diaclone line).
 However, Tonka was a licensee of Bandai's Machine Robo line, and apparently had rights to GodMarz.
 The combined Mighty Orbots robot was a near-duplicate of the combined GodMarz robot, so even though GodMarz was not itself featured in the Go-Bots line, this may have been a pre-emptive lawsuit, and perhaps not entirely without merit.

 Where can I find copies of Orbots episodes on videocassette?
 Commercial VHS tapes are available on the net, but mostly second-hand, at such sites as Amazon.com and eBay.
 Off-air copies are also available at similar auction sites.